 Dr. Yunfei Hou

-Associate Director of the Leonard Transportation Center, Assistant Professor, School of Computer Science and Engineering, CSUSB
+Associate Director of the Leonard Transportation Center, Associate Professor, School of Computer Science and Engineering, CSUSB

-Dr. Yunfei Hou is an assistant professor in the School of Computer Science and Engineering at California State University San Bernardino.
-He received his Ph.D. from Department of Computer Science and Engineering, University of Buffalo, SUNY in 2016.
+Dr. Yunfei Hou received his Ph.D. from the Department of Computer Science and Engineering, University at Buffalo, SUNY in 2016.
 His current research interest include applications in transportation cyber-physical systems, and data and information analysis for transportation engineering.
-Recent projects span areas such as intersection management with connected vehicle technologies, electric taxi-sharing and taxi fleet dispatch, and on-road infotainment services.
+Recent projects span areas such as vehicular sensing in smart cities, traffic management with connected vehicle technologies, and transportation cybersecurity.